Nevro (NYSE:NVRO) PT Raised to $215.00 at Wells Fargo & Company

-Nevro (NYSE:NVRO) had its price objective boosted by equities researchers at Wells Fargo & Company from $177.00 to $215.00 in a research report issued to clients and investors on Monday, The Fly reports.
-The brokerage presently has an “overweight” rating on the medical equipment provider’s stock.
-Wells Fargo & Company‘s price target indicates a potential upside of 25.86% from the company’s current price.
+Nevro (NYSE:NVRO) had its price objective increased by Wells Fargo & Company from $177.00 to $215.00 in a research note published on Monday morning, The Fly reports.
+Wells Fargo & Company currently has an overweight rating on the medical equipment provider’s stock.

-NVRO has been the topic of a number of other reports.
-OTR Global raised shares of Nevro to a “positive” rating in a research report on Wednesday, October 21st.
-SVB Leerink lifted their price objective on shares of Nevro from $165.00 to $175.00 and gave the stock an “outperform” rating in a research report on Monday, October 12th.
-TheStreet raised shares of Nevro from a “d+” rating to a “c-” rating in a research report on Wednesday, November 18th.
-Morgan Stanley lifted their price objective on shares of Nevro from $161.00 to $192.00 and gave the stock an “overweight” rating in a research report on Tuesday, December 15th.
-Finally, JMP Securities reaffirmed an “outperform” rating and issued a $190.00 price objective (up previously from $150.00) on shares of Nevro in a research report on Wednesday, November 11th.
-Four equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-The stock currently has an average rating of “Buy” and a consensus price target of $168.42.
+NVRO has been the topic of a number of other research reports.
+JMP Securities reiterated an outperform rating and set a $190.00 price target (up previously from $150.00) on shares of Nevro in a research report on Wednesday, November 11th.
+TheStreet upgraded Nevro from a d+ rating to a c- rating in a research report on Wednesday, November 18th.
+Morgan Stanley boosted their price target on shares of Nevro from $161.00 to $192.00 and gave the stock an overweight rating in a report on Tuesday, December 15th.
+BidaskClub downgraded shares of Nevro from a buy rating to a hold rating in a report on Wednesday, December 30th.
+Finally, SVB Leerink boosted their target price on shares of Nevro from $165.00 to $175.00 and gave the stock an outperform rating in a research note on Monday, October 12th.
+Four analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and an average target price of $171.23.

-In related news, Director Michael F. Demane sold 21,432 shares of the business’s stock in a transaction that occurred on Monday, October 12th.
-The shares were sold at an average price of $150.35, for a total transaction of $3,222,301.20.
-Also, insider Niamh Louise Pellegrini sold 1,000 shares of the business’s stock in a transaction that occurred on Friday, October 9th.
-The shares were sold at an average price of $150.00, for a total transaction of $150,000.00.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 26,749 shares of company stock valued at $4,056,616.
-7.60% of the stock is owned by corporate insiders.
+In other Nevro news, insider Niamh Louise Pellegrini sold 1,817 shares of the firm’s stock in a transaction on Thursday, October 22nd.
+The stock was sold at an average price of $165.00, for a total value of $299,805.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Michael F. Demane sold 21,432 shares of Nevro stock in a transaction on Monday, October 12th.
+The stock was sold at an average price of $150.35, for a total value of $3,222,301.20.
+Insiders sold a total of 26,749 shares of company stock worth $4,056,616 over the last three months.
+Corporate insiders own 7.60% of the company’s stock.

-Large investors have recently modified their holdings of the stock.
-Point72 Hong Kong Ltd purchased a new position in Nevro during the second quarter valued at approximately $43,000.
+Large investors have recently bought and sold shares of the business.
+Point72 Hong Kong Ltd acquired a new stake in shares of Nevro during the 2nd quarter worth approximately $43,000.
 Harvest Fund Management Co.
-Ltd grew its position in shares of Nevro by 50.8% in the 3rd quarter.
+Ltd increased its stake in Nevro by 50.8% during the third quarter.
 Harvest Fund Management Co.
-Ltd now owns 680 shares of the medical equipment provider’s stock worth $96,000 after buying an additional 229 shares during the period.
-Nisa Investment Advisors LLC grew its position in shares of Nevro by 266.7% in the 3rd quarter.
-Nisa Investment Advisors LLC now owns 1,100 shares of the medical equipment provider’s stock worth $153,000 after buying an additional 800 shares during the period.
-ETRADE Capital Management LLC purchased a new stake in shares of Nevro in the 2nd quarter worth about $208,000.
-Finally, Teacher Retirement System of Texas purchased a new stake in shares of Nevro in the 3rd quarter worth about $243,000.
+Ltd now owns 680 shares of the medical equipment provider’s stock worth $96,000 after acquiring an additional 229 shares during the last quarter.
+Nisa Investment Advisors LLC raised its position in Nevro by 266.7% in the third quarter.
+Nisa Investment Advisors LLC now owns 1,100 shares of the medical equipment provider’s stock valued at $153,000 after purchasing an additional 800 shares during the period.
+ETRADE Capital Management LLC acquired a new position in shares of Nevro in the 2nd quarter valued at $208,000.
+Finally, Teacher Retirement System of Texas purchased a new position in shares of Nevro during the 3rd quarter worth $243,000.

 About Nevro